leshikus/gh-runner/README.md

     run.sh [OPTIONS] runner_name
         runner_name  should contain a name of the repository, e.g. leshikus/gh-runner/test
 Options:
-    -t|--token [TOKEN]  user token for the self-hosted runner go to Settings -> Runners for your repo -l|--label [LABEL]  mark the runner with the label instead of the name
+    --privileged        run the runner in privileged mode --numa [node id]    bind the runner on the specified numa node -t|--token [TOKEN]  user token for the self-hosted runner go to Settings -> Runners for your repo -l|--label [LABEL]  mark the runner with the label instead of the name